Enlarging letters Home Information Contacting Map

 The teaching methodology will be based based on weekly theory classes (3 hours) and lab classes (2 hours).

-The lab classes have two aims: the introduction of specific programme tools (OpenGL, Glut, Qt, GTK+, etc.) and progressive development of a compulsory exercise students.
-The exercise will be carried out by pairs of students and is a key part of the course.
+The lab classes have two aims: the introduction of specific programme tools (OpenGL, Qt, etc.) and the development of compulsory exercises.
+These exercises will be carried out individually and are a key part of the course.

-The exercise basically involves developing an application providing realistic interactive viewing of 3D scenes, and using the OpenGL graphic library for this purpose.
-Students will be provided with a partially-programmed skeleton application.
-Students must progressively complete the application in the various lab sessions and develop a user interface.
+The exercises basically involves developing programs for providing realistic interactive viewing of 3D scenes, and using the OpenGL graphic library for this purpose and Qt for the interface design.

 The guidelines for each session will be published beforehand and explained at the beginning of each implementation stage.
 It is essential that students prepare for the lab classes by carrying out the individual analytical and design assignments set out in the guidelines.
 This preparatory work can be partially completed without the need for a computer.